jesuscuevas/csus_website/_posts/2020-10-01-introduction-to-ggplot2.md

     geom_step(aes(color = strategy))
 ```

+I bet this would work well to visualize the martingale strategy.

 Now we start to see the power of ggplot2.
 Once you get over the hump and write something that works, the legend and these kinds of different aesthetics come easily.